 - Is aluminum wiring a fire hazard?

-- How long does aluminum wiring last?
+- How long does aluminum wire last?

-- What is wrong with aluminum wiring?
+- What is the disadvantage of using aluminum wire?

 - Is Pigtailing aluminum wiring safe?